Tamara and I spent five days in Budapest, and our experience was positive. It is a relaxed city with great architecture and friendly people.

 Getting Into The City

-Ferenc Liszt is the Hungarian spelling of the Hungarian composer and pianist Franz Liszt.
+Ferenc Liszt is the Hungarian spelling of the name of the composer and pianist Franz Liszt, who was Hungarian.

 We read up beforehand about getting into the city from the airport, so we went straight to the Minibud shared minibus counter.